ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220500 Common Work Results for Plumbing.md

    1. Coordinate the installation of required supporting devices and set sleeves in poured-in-place concrete and other structural components, as they are constructed.
    1. Sequence, coordinate, and integrate installations of plumbing materials and equipment for efficient flow of the work.
 Coordinate installation of large equipment requiring positioning prior to closing in the building.
    1. Interruption of Plumbing Utilities:
-      1. The Contractor shall not interrupt any main interior or exterior plumbing utility without written request for an outage and a subsequent approval of NREL Construction Manager nor shall he interrupt any branch line to an outlet or item of equipment without approval from the NREL Construction Manager.
+      1. The Contractor shall not interrupt any main interior or exterior plumbing utility without written request for an outage and a subsequent approval of Owner Construction Manager nor shall he interrupt any branch line to an outlet or item of equipment without approval from the Owner Construction Manager.
    1. Written request for outages shall be submitted seven calendar days in advance of the outage date.
 This request will delineate the particular utility or service in question, the time the service will be interrupted and the approximate hours the utility shall be off.
    1. Unless otherwise noted on the drawings, or directed, any tie-ins or connections to existing utilities or equipment that necessitate interruptions of service shall be performed on a during non standard hours
    1. The work to be performed during the interruption, will be preceded by all possible preparation, and will be carefully coordinated to minimize the duration of the interruption and work will proceed continuously until the system is restored to normal.
-   1. Unless otherwise directed, the manipulation of existing main valves to isolate piping, the shutdown of equipment will be done by NREL maintenance personnel.
+   1. Unless otherwise directed, the manipulation of existing main valves to isolate piping, the shutdown of equipment will be done by Owner maintenance personnel.
    1. Coordinate installation of identifying devices after completion of covering and painting, where devices are applied to surfaces.
 Install identifying devices prior to installation of acoustical ceilings and similar concealment.
 1. PRODUCTS
-1. MATERIALS**
-   1. Pipe and Pipe Fittings:
+1. MATERIALS*   1.
+Pipe and Pipe Fittings:
       1. Refer to individual piping system specification sections for pipe and fitting materials and joining methods.
    1. Pipe Threads:
       1. ASME B1.20.1 for factory-threaded pipe and pipe fittings.